rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/1-0-setup-simple.md

 * `(T sub-setup-of S) := (T subset-of S)`
 * `(s in S)` := true, iff set `s` is an element in `S`

-Note that each setup can be understood to be accompanied by a **universal set** `U`, which is referred to as the union of all sets in `S`.
+Note that each setup can be understood to be accompanied by **a universal set** `U`, which can be described as the union of all sets in `S`.

 * `U, U(S)` is the universal set of setup `S`
 * `U := { x | (x in s) for some (s in S) }`